LakshmiRadhakrishnan09/AWS-Security-Specialist/IAM.md

  IAM user password : ask your administrator to reset your password. \
  IAM user access keys : need new access keys.

+ SCP : Deny access to AWS based on the requested AWS Region

+ Deny if "aws:RequestedRegion" is not from eu-west-1.
+But inorder to allow global services u need to add global service to exclusion list.
+IAM, CF, GA should be excluded using "NotAction".
+Global applications use KMS and ACM with global end point.
+So add that also.